tanushree2000/HealthCare_System/README.md

 ## 📋 Workflow Execution Snapshots

-All sessions ran successfully under the folder `TanushreePoojary_2239842`.
+All sessions ran successfully.
 Each workflow completed in under 3–4 seconds.

 ### Project Monitor